This is a potential security issue, you are being redirected to https://csrc.nist.gov

 NIST SP 800-171 Rev. 2, Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations, provides federal agencies with a set of recommended security requirements for protecting the confidentiality of CUI when:

 NIST SP 800-171A, Assessing Security Requirements for Controlled Unclassified Information, provides assessment procedures and a methodology that can be employed to conduct assessments of the CUI security requirements in NIST Special Publication 800-171.
 The assessment procedures are flexible and can be customized to the needs of the organizations and the assessors conducting the assessments.
 Security assessments can be conducted as self-assessments; independent, third-party assessments; or government-sponsored assessments and can be applied with various degrees of rigor, based on customer-defined depth and coverage attributes.

-DRAFT NIST SP 800-171B, Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations: Enhanced Security Requirements for Critical Programs and High Value Assets, offers additional recommendations for protecting Controlled Unclassified Information (CUI) in nonfederal systems and organizations where that information runs a higher than usual risk of exposure.
-When CUI is part of a critical program or a high value asset (HVA), it can become a significant target for high-end, sophisticated adversaries (i.e., the advanced persistent threat (APT)).
-The enhanced security requirements in NIST SP 800-171B are supplemental and do not impact the basic and derived security requirements contained in NIST SP 800-171, nor the scope of the implementation of the NIST SP 800-171 security requirements.
+DRAFT NIST SP 800-172, Enhanced Security Requirements for Protecting Controlled Unclassified Information: A Supplement to NIST Special Publication 800-171 (formerly Draft NIST SP 800-171B), provides enhanced security requirements to help protect the confidentiality, integrity, and availability of Controlled Unclassified Information (CUI) associated with critical programs or high value assets in nonfederal systems and organizations from the advanced persistent threat (APT).
+The enhanced security requirements in NIST SP 800-172 are supplemental and do not impact the basic and derived security requirements contained in NIST SP 800-171, nor the scope of the implementation of the NIST SP 800-171 security requirements.